melanchall/drywetmidi/Docs/articles/tools/MIDI-file-splitting.md

 |[Note](xref:Melanchall.DryWetMidi.Interaction.ObjectType.Note)|Pair of the [channel](xref:Melanchall.DryWetMidi.Interaction.Note.Channel) and [note number](xref:Melanchall.DryWetMidi.Interaction.Note.NoteNumber) of a note.|
 |[Chord](xref:Melanchall.DryWetMidi.Interaction.ObjectType.Chord)|Collection of keys of the underlying [notes](xref:Melanchall.DryWetMidi.Interaction.Chord.Notes).|

-You can alter key calculation logic providing custom key selector.
+You can alter key calculation logic by providing custom key selector.
 For example, to separate notes by only note number ignoring a note's channel:

 ```csharp
 var newFiles = midiFile.SplitByObjects(